galleries, public program

 Read more in-depth information on our accessibility web page.

-For Fringe 2026 we are excited to present Kosh-Chenar a new exhibition by Nadera Rasulova developed through our Visual Arts Studio Residency program, presented with support from Drs Geoff Martin and Sorayya Mahmood Martin.
+We are excited to present Kosh-Chenar, a new exhibition by Nadera Rasulova developed through our Visual Arts Studio Residency program, presented with support from Drs Geoff Martin and Sorayya Mahmood Martin.

-‘It’s a conversation between inherited culture and the land I live on, a meditation on memory, belonging, and identity. ‘ says Nadera.
-‘Kosh-Chenar is an exploration of the spaces we inherit and the ones we create.
-It is about the quiet work of piecing together where you come from and where you are, and finding new ground in between.’
+‘It’s a conversation between inherited culture and the land I live on; a meditation on memory, belonging, and identity,’ she notes.
+‘Kosh-Chenar is an exploration of the spaces we inherit and the ones we forge.
+It reflects the quiet work of reconciling where you come from with where you are, and finding new ground between the two.’

 • Kosh-Chenar brings together the two worlds that have shaped me: the visual traditions of my Uzbek heritage and the landscapes and rhythms of my Australian upbringing.
 While my practice is rooted in oil painting, the influence of Uzbek ikat runs quietly through the work, not as a technique I reproduce, but as an underlying way of seeing.
 The ikat pattern’s soft edges, shifting repetitions and pulsing colour transitions help guide how each painting takes shape.